A student's grade point average (GPA) is calculated by dividing the total amount of grade points earned by the total credits attempted.

 Only AP and Honors Coursework taken at WSCA are awarded honors grade points.
 AP and Honors courses are awarded this designation through the high school course submission process, as determined by the University of California high school course approval system.

-How Colleges & Universities Calculate your GPA
+How Colleges & Universities Recalculate Student GPAs

-WSCA's GPA calculation method is the most common in our region, however high schools throughout the country have dozens calculating formulas.
+WSCA's GPA calculation method is the most common in our region, however high schools throughout the country have dozens of calculating formulas.

 For example, while WSCA calculates GPA based on a 4.0 unweighted and additional points for weighted grades, some schools do not issue additional points for weighted grades, or may calculate gpa based on a 10.0 scale.

-In order for colleges to compare student high school grades and GPA, colleges will typically consider the high school grades and coursework and use their own formula to calculate their GPA, based on their priorities.
+Colleges will typically consider the high school grades and coursework and use their own formula to calculate their GPA, based on their priorities.

-Weighted Capped
+Unweighted, Weighted and Weighted Capped